typescript

 Common Naming Conventions

-The naming of generics is not just a trivial decision; it can affect the readability and maintainability of your code.
-Here are two common approaches:
+Naming generics is not just a trivial decision; it can affect the readability and maintainability of your code.
+Here are some available approaches:

 Single Upper Case Letters (T, U, V)